tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 on your application which interfaces/classes you want to use for further processing decoded data.

+Special-purpose classes for DVB:

+`Zvbi.DvbDemux`_
+    Class performing de-multiplexing of a transport stream received from a DVB driver, i.e. separating "VBI" data from a DVB PES stream (EN 301 472, EN 301 775).
+Note this class is used internally by the *Zvbi.Capture* class for de-multiplexing.
+You should only use this class directly when the data does not originate from a local device.
+`Zvbi.DvbMux`_
+    This class converts sliced and optionally raw VBI data to a DVB Packetized Elementary Stream or Transport Stream as defined in EN 300 472 "Digital Video Broadcasting (DVB); Specification for conveying ITU-R System B Teletext in DVB bit-streams" and EN 301 775 "Digital Video Broadcasting (DVB); Specification for the carriage of Vertical Blanking Information (VBI) data in DVB bit-streams".

-Classes with interfaces supported in libzvbi, but not yet implemented in the Python module:
+Classes with interfaces supported in libzvbi, but not implemented in the Python module as the respective data services are obsolete:

 `Zvbi.IdlDemux`_
     This class allows decoding data transmissions within a Teletext